 Cato says he’s always been drawn to stories of courage, self-determination, and the fight for freedom; in this case, it just so happened that he didn’t have to look far to find it.
 In his cousin, he discovered not only a friend and confidant but also an inspiration.
 “Naechané has a very magnetic presence,” the artist tells me.
 “People gravitate towards him, and he has embraced his role as a leader.
 He’s very brave and highly creative.”

-While collaborating on adam’s apple, the photographer was able to share his cousin’s story, and, in turn Romeo opened his eyes to the challenges facing Black Trans people.
+While collaborating on adam’s apple, the photographer was able to share his cousin’s story, and, in turn, Romeo opened his eyes to the challenges facing Black Trans people.
 At Transgender Remembrance Day all those years ago, Cato heard 717 names read out–all transgender people who have lost their lives to violence around the world.
-In 2019, at least 27 transgender or gender non-conforming people were killed in the United States alone.
-The majority were Black.
+In 2019, at least 25 transgender or gender non-conforming people were killed in the United States alone.
+Many were Black.

 Cato won’t forget those numbers.
 He also won’t forget that while the Brooklyn Liberation march was being organized in his hometown, two Black Transgender women, Dominique Rem’mie Fells and Riah Milton, were killed.
 They were 27 and 25 years old, respectively.
 “What is especially important right now is for society to truly recognize that All Black Lives Matter and that Black Liberation is the key to a better world,” the photographer says.

 “It’s devastating to know that so many black and brown trans people lose their lives simply because of who they are.
 Sadly, this is also underreported and not treated with the same outrage that other human rights issues are afforded.
 It’s a crisis that needs addressing, and I hope to see the spotlight widening to ensure real inclusivity within the Black Lives Matter movement.”